scafi/macro-swarm/docs/guide/concepts.md

 ---

-MacroSwarm is a field-based libraries for expressing swarm behaviors in a declarative way.
-It is based on [ScaFi](), a scala library for programming aggregate computing systems.
-It supports a large variety of swarm behaviors, including collective movement, shape formation, team formation, and collective planning.

-More details about the library can be found in the [API documentation](https://scafi.github.io/macro-swarm/api/) and in the main concepts section of the [guide](/guide/concepts.html).

-This library does not provide any simulation environment, but it is possible to use it with [Alchemist](https://alchemistsimulator.github.io/).
+MacroSwarm is based on the notion of computational fields, which are functions that map a position in space to a value.
+In particular, In this case each collective movement is expressed as a computational field, which is a function that maps a position in space to a velocity vector.
+These fields can be composed to create more complex behaviors.
+Thus, in this library, we collect several main basic behaviors that can be composed to create more complex behaviors.

+This structure is exemplified in the following figure:

+In the following, we describe the main function exposed by the library.